javers/javers.github.io/documentation/configuration/index.md

 ValueObject instance has a 'best effort' global identifier called [`ValueObjectId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
-It's consists of a class name and a path in the object graph.
+It consists of a class name and a path in the object graph.

 **Comparing strategy** for ValueObject state is property-by-property.